Workers' and Peasants' Party (Philippines): Manila Port Strike of 1963

+After August 23, the strike intermittently resumed and paused multiple times all throughout the next month.
+Oca was ordering the strikers to stop but the government was not yet allowing the workers to return to their old jobs.
+By September many of the port workers were reportedly on the verge of starvation, receiving no strike pay.
+On September 25, Oca struck a deal with the newly appointed customs secretary, returning 75% of workers back to their old jobs, effectively ending the PTGWO strike the next day on September 26.
+Though it wasn't until October 12th that work on the port resumed due to a short-lived strike by the former strikebreakers for not receiving more of the PTGWO's jobs.

+Breakaways

+When Macapagal sought to strengthen his ties with the USA in 1964, the WPP, now integrated in the Liberal Party but still under the direction of Lascino and Sison, arranged its realignment with the former enemy, the Nacionalista Party and its candidate for the upcoming elections, Ferdinand Marcos.
+It failed and the organization effectively dissipated.
+Lascina later tried to resurrect some elements of the party in 1967 under the name of the Socialist Party of the Philippines.

+Contemporary history

-However, some founders from that Lyceum of the Philippines meeting persisted and carried on the "Lapiang Manggagawa" name.
-It was also known, albeit briefly in 1965, as the Socialist Party of the Philippines.
+Some founders carried on the "Lapiang Manggagawa" name.
 The party registered with the Commission on Elections in 1983.
 The party supported the Corazon Aquino-Salvador Laurel ticket in the 1986 presidential election.
 In the 1992 elections, the party merged with the Lakas-NUCD.
 For the 1998 elections, the party merged with the Partido ng Demokratikong Reporma (Party for Democratic Reform).

 For the 2010 presidential election, the party announced its nomination of Secretary of Public Works and Highways Hermogenes Ebdane for president.
 Ebdane accepted the nomination in November 2009, but withdrew from the presidential race in December 2009.
 Ebdane ran instead for the governorship of Zambales; he won, defeating Governor Amor Deloso.
 In 2012 Zambales' 2nd district special election, Ebdane's son Jun Omar successfully defended the district's seat in the House of Representatives of the Philippines against Deloso's daughter and from deceased Antonio M. Diaz's daughter, who ran under the Nacionalista Party.

 For the 2016 presidential election, the party nominated former ambassador and House representative for OFW Family Club Roy Señeres.
 Señeres was in the initial list of official candidates.
 However, he withdrew on February 5, 2016.
 Seneres eventually died of a heart attack three days later.
 Despite his withdrawal and death, he still remained on the ballot.
 The party presented Apolonia Soguilon as his substitute, but was rejected because she had a different surname.
 Ultimately, Señeres still received around 22,000 votes in the election.

 The party fielded candidates for the 2019 senatorial election.
 PMM's ticket consisted of Shariff Albani, Gerald Arcega, Marcelino Arias, Melchor Chavez, Sonny Matula, and Luther Meniano.

 The party supported Bongbong Marcos during the 2022 presidential election as cited by its unified national convention with the Partido Lakas ng Manggagawang Pilipino (PLMP) in Clark Freeport Zone, Pampanga.